 |Address:||8717 Grovemont CircleATC Room 134E|

-Dr. Amundadottir received a Ph.D. in Cell Biology in 1995 from Georgetown University in Washington, D.C.
-She conducted her postdoctoral training with Dr. Phil Leder in the Department of Genetics at Harvard Medical School in Boston, MA.
-She joined deCODE genetics in Iceland in 1998 as the head of the Division of Cancer Genetics where she led genome wide linkage and association efforts in various cancers.
-Dr. Amundadottir joined the NCI in 2007 as a senior scientist and became an investigator in the Laboratory of Translational Genomics in 2008.
+Dr. Amundadottir received a Ph.D. in cell biology in 1995 from Georgetown University in Washington, D.C.
+She conducted her postdoctoral training with Dr. Phil Leder in the Department of Genetics at Harvard Medical School in Boston, Massachusetts, then joined deCODE Genetics in Iceland in 1998 as the head of the Division of Cancer Genetics, where she led genome-wide linkage and association efforts in various cancers.
+Dr. Amundadottir joined the NCI in 2007 as a senior scientist and became a tenure-track investigator in the Laboratory of Translational Genomics in 2008.
 She was awarded scientific tenure by the NIH and promoted to senior investigator in 2017.
-Her work focuses on genome wide association studies (GWAS) and other gene mapping approaches to identify germline variants associated with risk of pancreatic cancer and the functional approaches required to understand the biological mechanisms by which they influence risk of pancreatic cancer.
+Her work focuses on genome-wide association studies (GWAS) and other gene mapping approaches to identify germline variants associated with risk of pancreatic cancer and the functional approaches required to understand the biological mechanisms by which they influence risk of pancreatic cancer.

-Major advances have occurred in the last few years in our understanding of the genetics of common diseases, including cancer.
-Genome wide association studies (GWAS), which assess hundreds of thousands of single nucleotide polymorphisms (SNPs) in large cohort or case-control studies have provided new insights into the genomic regions that alter an individual’s risk of developing cancer.
+Major advances have occurred in the last few years in our understanding of the genetics of common diseases.
+Genome-wide association studies, which assess hundreds of thousands of single nucleotide polymorphisms (SNPs) in large cohort and case-control studies, have provided new insights into the inherited factors that contribute to risk of developing cancer.
 These efforts have led to the discovery of thousands of chromosomal loci that significantly associate with one or more complex diseases or traits, including cancer.
 However, for most of the identified loci, the elucidation of the functional basis underlying disease risk is in the very early stages.
-This interface between genetics and the functional studies that follow suit is of special interest to the laboratory.
-Our approach focuses on the molecular phenotypes of association findings and functional characterization of plausible causal variants in order to understand how common sequence variation plays a role in the development of cancer.
-Work in the laboratory involves association analysis of large datasets, deep sequencing of candidate regions for fine mapping, genome wide and targeted expression profiling, gene regulation and epigenetics; and data analysis using current bioinformatics and statistical approaches.
+This interface between gene mapping approaches and the function of risk variants is of special interest to my laboratory.